VDBBjorn/bjorn-to-code/src/content/addendum.md

   alt: 'Bjorn Vandenbussche'
 ---

-Thanks for reading!
+Future Bjorn will probably disagree with this post, but present Bjorn thinks it's brilliant.

-If you have feedback or spot any issues, please let me know using the social links in the footer!
+What's your take?
+Please let me know using the social links in the footer!